AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

 ![Input blocked](assets/dev-cross-origin.png)

 The login token cookie is sent to AEM as a third-party domain.
-Therefore the same-site cookie must be set explicitly to `None`.
+Therefore the same-site cookies must be allowed in AEM.

 1. Open the Configuration Manager.